dd32/td-gh-ex/readme.txt

 Do you enjoy this theme?
 Send your ideas - issues - on the theme formn .
 Thank you!

 ============================Change Log================================
+@version 1.3.6
+1. Add auhtor uri and theme uri
+2. Fixed Some styling issues that creating problem with appointment plugin.
 @version 1.3.5
 1. Added Ajax enabled Categorised blog posts Template.
 @verison 1.3.3